aviumlabs/phoenix-compose/README.md

 your favorite local development environment to continue with developing your application.

-### Running Mix Against the Docker Container
+### Running Mix and Iex
-To run mix against the container, setting up some aliases can reduce some typing.
+To run mix or iex against the container, setting up some aliases can reduce some typing.

 Create a file in the root of the application directory with the following